janwels89/myconfs/README.md

 # myconfs
-my config files to work with tmux and vim
+my config files to work with tmux and vim and bash